lit/lit/dev-docs/design/how-lit-html-works.md

 }
 ```

-Instead of redoing the work in the **Prepare** phase, the Lit `Template` is fetched from the cache using the template's `strings` Template Strings Array.
+Instead of redoing the work in the **Prepare** phase, the Lit `Template` is fetched from the cache using the template's `strings` Template Strings Array reference which is stable across multiple tag function evaluations as described in [Foundational Pieces](#foundational-pieces).

-> **Note**
-> The reference to the Template Strings Array is the cache key, not the value of the key.
-This is an O(1) lookup and not changed by the length of the static contents.

-The container's `ChildPart` stores the last committed value - which in this case is a `TemplateInstance` referencing the `Template` returned from the cache.
+The container's `ChildPart` stores the last committed value — which in this case is a `TemplateInstance` referencing the `Template` returned from the cache.
 Because we're rendering the same `Template` to this `ChildPart` the **Create** phase is skipped.

 All that is left is to iterate over the previously created `Part`s and call `_$setValue` with the new values.
 For demonstrative purposes, inlined this looks like: